RevealBi/Documentation/en/developer/java-sdk/export-server-side.md

 sudo apt-get install -y --no-install-recommends xvfb
 ```

-If needed, errors included in the log file should provide more information about the missing libraries.
+If needed, you can get more information about the missing libraries from errors included in the log file.

 For other environments, you might also have to install: